DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Export Path:
     * Set the path as desired.
 Leaving it blank will export the file as "Launch_Control_Export.FORMAT" relative to the saved .blend file.

-Include Ground Detection for Selected Car:
+Include Ground Colliders for Selected Car:
-    * Includes the ground detection meshes in the exported FBX file for the Active Vehicle.
+    * Includes all the ground detection meshes in the exported FBX file for the Active Vehicle.

+Include Ground Colliders for All Cars:
+    * Includes all the ground detection meshes in each of the exported FBX files.

 Include Animations:
     * When checked, LC will export the meshes, the rig and animations.
 When unchecked, LC will only export the meshes and the rig.